 Use a drill designed for metal.
 The cutting angles and features are important.
-If you’re not really familiar with drill bit angles for materials, you may want to start here for a basic explanation, and a list of point angles and others depending on basic work materials.
+If you’re not really familiar with drill bit angles for materials, you may want to start here for a basic explanation, and a list of point angles for metal and others depending on basic work materials.

 Start with a small drill (or a center drill) to initiate the hole.
 A small drill will wander less, stay in your punch divot easier, and take less force to get started.